5 Reasons Why Influencers Replaced Traditional Celebrities

 In an extremely competitive online environment with incredibly low barriers to entry, only the best and most relatable content creators survive to become influencers.
 Those influencers survive not by spending a massive amount of capital, but by authentically being themselves.
 The result is a highly appealing and adaptable class of social media celebrities that require no investment from an agency or company to create.

-As a last point, traditional celebrities fade over time, taking down fan bases and huge amounts of upfront investment with them.
+As the last point, traditional celebrities fade over time, taking down fan bases and huge amounts of upfront investment with them.
 But there are always new potential influencers ready to cater and adapt to a specific audience or niche.
 For every successful influencer, there are a thousand fans ready to try becoming influencers themselves.
 And thanks to the low barriers to entry of social media, they can.

 There’s no doubt that influencers are the new modern day celebrities.